-Some of our loyal supporters have had queries about Premier's recent financial challenges and the threat to our national digital licence for Premier Christian Radio.
+Some of our loyal supporters have had queries about Premier's recent financial challenges.
 In response, Peter Kerridge (PK), Chief Executive, sat down to answer a few questions about Premier’s funding and fundraising strategy.

-Q: Why is Premier always in this sort of crisis position?
+Q: Why is Premier always asking for support?
 Is this due to a lack of foresight or poor stewardship?

-PK: If Premier were a church we would be half the size of the Church of England.
-To reach 600,000 people through a network of local churches costs the Church of England £420 million every year.
+PK: If Premier were a church we would be about the same size as the Church of England.
+To reach over 1 million people through a network of local churches costs the Church of England over £400 million every year.

-In comparison with the Church of England’s £420 million per annum, it costs Premier £7.5 million to reach the same number of people in the same time: just 3% of the cost.
-Our engagement is 15 times stronger at over 10 hours per week.
+In comparison with the Church of England’s £400+ million per annum, it costs Premier £7.5 million to reach the same number of people at just 3% of the cost.
+Our engagement is over 12 times stronger at an average listening of 8¾ hours per week.

 However, rather than the weekly offerings churches might receive, Premier relies each month on the generous support of committed partners.